mdornseif/appengine-toolkit2/docs/source/gaetk2.jinja_filters.rst

 Spacing Issues
 --------------

-We surrently use u'\u202F' NARROW NO-BREAK SPACE U+202F to separate numbers.
+We currently use u'\u202F' NARROW NO-BREAK SPACE U+202F to separate numbers.
 Unfortunately this `is missing in most fonts and not well supported in browsers <https://stackoverflow.com/a/1570664/49407>`_.